-The following was included in TCTA's 2013-14 Survival Guide, the ultimate reference tool for Texas educators, and is current as of summer 2013 but is subject to change.
+The following was included in TCTA's 2016-17 Survival Guide, the ultimate reference tool for Texas educators, and is current as of September 2016 but is subject to change.

 The U.S. Department of Housing and Urban Development (HUD) offers the Good Neighbor Next Door Program (formerly the Teacher Next Door program).
 The initiative helps teachers and others to buy homes in low and moderate income neighborhoods by selling properties at a 50 percent discount off the list price.
 Many financing options, including FHA-insured mortgages that require a down payment of $100, make the program even more affordable.

 The program is open to law enforcement officers, firefighters, emergency medical clinicians and state-certified K-12 classroom teachers and administrators who are employed full-time in a public school, private school, or federal, state, county or city educational agency.